dimagi/data-and-analytics-etl/README.md

 `py -m unittest`

 To run tests from a specific file, run:
-`py -m unittest Testing/{file_path}.py`
+`py -m unittest testing/{file_path}.py`

 To run tests from a specific class within a file, run:
-`py -m unittest Testing.{file_path}.{class_name}`
+`py -m unittest testing.{file_path}.{class_name}`

 To run a specific test, run:
-`py -m unittest Testing.{file_path}.{class_name}.{test_name}`
+`py -m unittest testing.{file_path}.{class_name}.{test_name}`

 ## Creating new tests
 All new tests should be created in a uniform way to make understanding them easier.
 First, all test files should be created in the Testing folder or a subfolder of it and have a file name in the format of `tests_{name}.py`.
 Next, tests need to be implemented as functions in a class inheriting from `unittest.TestCase`.
-Finally, tests should make sure to implement the proper mocks to run properly, and use functions from `Testing/util.py` as needed.
+Finally, tests should make sure to implement the proper mocks to run properly, and use functions from `testing/util.py` as needed.
 A common structure that many current tests take the form of is the following:

 ```
 import unittest
-from Testing.util import run_test_cases
+from testing.util import run_test_cases
 ...

 {implement mocks here}